matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 ## Security Considerations

 Since profile fields are public, the server is not directly responsible for the privacy of the data;
-however, clients should make users aware that any information published in their profile will be visible to others on the federated network.
+however, clients SHOULD make users aware that any information published in their profile will be visible to others on the federated network.

-Likewise, if a server automatically publishes data in user profile fields (e.g. setting a job title based on an organisation's internal user database) then they must have consent to do so, and users should be made aware that data is published on their behalf.
+Likewise, if a server automatically publishes data in user profile fields (e.g. setting a job title based on an organisation's internal user database), then they SHOULD have consent to do so, and users SHOULD be made aware that data is published on their behalf.

-Homeservers and clients *must* comply relevant privacy regulations, particularly regarding data deletion and retention.
-Profile data *should* be cleared when a user is deactivated, and while homeservers *should* cache remote profiles, they *should* avoid caching beyond 24 hours to minimise the risk of unintended data persistence.
+Homeservers and clients SHOULD comply with relevant privacy regulations, particularly regarding data deletion and retention.
+Profile data SHOULD be cleared when a user is deactivated, and while homeservers SHOULD cache remote profiles, they SHOULD avoid caching beyond 24 hours to minimise the risk of unintended data persistence.

-To minimise the impact of abuse, clients should offer suitable defaults for the users they will display the profile fields from.
-A user may *choose* to display fields from all users globally, but *by default* profiles should only be shown when the users share the current room and the other user is in the `join`, `invite`, or `knock` membership states.
+To minimise the impact of abuse, clients SHOULD offer suitable defaults for the users they will display the profile fields from.
+A user MAY choose to display fields from all users globally, but *by default* profiles SHOULD only be shown when the users share the current room and the other user is in the `join`, `invite`, or `knock` membership states.

 The proposal [MSC4202](https://github.com/matrix-org/matrix-spec-proposals/pull/4202) adds reporting of user profiles over federation, which offers a facility for users to report offensive content to